Stock valuation: Discounted cash flow

 The discounted cash flow (DCF) method involves discounting of the profits (dividends, earnings, or cash flows) that the stock will bring to the stockholder in the foreseeable future, and sometimes a final value on disposal, depending on the valuation method.
+DCF method assumes that borrowing and lending rates are same.
 The discounted rate normally includes a risk premium which is commonly based on the capital asset pricing model.

 For discussion of the mechanics, see Valuation using discounted cash flows.

 In July 2010, a Delaware court ruled on appropriate inputs to use in discounted cash flow analysis in a dispute between shareholders and a company over the proper fair value of the stock.
 In this case the shareholders' model provided value of $139 per share and the company's model provided $89 per share.
 Contested inputs included the terminal growth rate, the equity risk premium, and beta.

 Earnings per share (EPS)

-EPS is the Net income available to common shareholders of the company divided by the number of shares outstanding.
+EPS is the net income available to common shareholders of the company divided by the number of shares outstanding.
 Usually, there will be two types of EPS listed: a GAAP (Generally Accepted Accounting Principles) EPS and a Pro Forma EPS, which means that the income has been adjusted to exclude any one time items as well as some non-cash items like amortization of goodwill or stock option expenses.
 The most important thing to look for in the EPS figure is the overall quality of earnings.
 Make sure the company is not trying to manipulate their EPS numbers to make it look like they are more profitable.
 Also, look at the growth in EPS over the past several quarters / years to understand how volatile their EPS is, and to see if they are an underachiever or an overachiever.
 In other words, have they consistently beaten expectations or are they constantly restating and lowering their forecasts?

 The EPS number that most analysts use is the pro forma EPS.
 To compute this number, use the net income that excludes any one-time gains or losses and excludes any non-cash expenses like amortization of goodwill.
 Never exclude non-cash compensation expense as that does impact earnings per share.
 Then divide this number by the number of fully diluted shares outstanding.
 Historical EPS figures and forecasts for the next 1–2 years can be found by visiting free financial sites such as Yahoo Finance (enter the ticker and then click on "estimates").